 The Visigoths felt betrayed by the Romans and rebelled.
-This led to the end or fall of the Roman empire.
-Most scholars consider that the Roman empire ended in the year 476 CE.
+Although Valens was no longer emperor when Rome fell, his actions contributed to the fall of the Roman empire.
+Most scholars consider that the western Roman empire ended in the year 476 CE.

-This was the end of the Western Roman Empire, but it was not the end of the Eastern Roman Empire (renamed the Byzantine Empire).
-That part continued for another thousand years.
+When the Western Roman Empire fell, it was not the end of the Eastern Roman Empire (renamed the Byzantine Empire).
+The Byzantine Empire continued for another one thousand years.